Red Klotz

 Louis Herman "Red" Klotz (October 21, 1920 – July 12, 2014) was an American professional basketball player.
 He was a National Basketball Association (NBA) point guard with the original Baltimore Bullets, and he was best known for forming the teams that play against and tour with the Harlem Globetrotters: the Washington Generals and the New York Nationals.
-He was the oldest-living NBA champion.
+He was the oldest-living NBA champion at the time of his death.

 Over Klotz's professional basketball career, he coached or played in over 14,000 games during eight decades and in over 100 countries.

 Early life

 Klotz was born in Philadelphia, Pennsylvania, into a Jewish family.
 He began playing basketball at age 12.
 He attended South Philadelphia High School where he led the school team to city basketball championships in 1939 and 1940, both times earning Philadelphia Player of the Year honors.

 He attended Villanova University on an athletic scholarship, playing on the undefeated freshman basketball team.
 He left college for World War II, serving stateside.